Understanding the minimum down payment for conventional loans: when 3%, 5%, or 10% is the best choice

 See how down payment amounts affect monthly costs with this mortgage calculator.

-With a 10% down payment, homebuyers can qualify for fixed-rate and adjustable-rate mortgages up to $548,250 (in most areas) for single-family homes, condos, townhouses, and planned unit developments (PUD) for both primary and secondary residences.
+With a 10% down payment, homebuyers can qualify for fixed-rate and adjustable-rate mortgages up to $548,250 (in most areas) for single-family homes, condos, townhouses, and planned unit developments (PUD) for primary and secondary residences.
 As the down payment is less than 20%, you’ll likely need to pay PMI until your home equity reaches at least 20%.

 For homebuyers in especially costly areas—think San Francisco or Hawaii—if you’ve got a down payment of 10.1% and an excellent credit profile, you may be eligible for a jumbo loan.
 However, lenders require homeowners who apply for jumbo loans to have between 18 to 24 months of asset reserves, a credit score of at least 700, and a debt to income ratio of 43%.